tombotXL/tomordonez.github.io-src/content/pages/scrape-data-from-facebook-page-posts.md

 * Comments from page posts
 * Comments from group posts

 To review the code in detail, please review the source <a href="https://github.com/minimaxir/facebook-page-post-scraper" target="_blank">here</a>.
+Please note that I didn't write this code.

 ## Setup: Create a Facebook App ID